 Ultimately, if you count the short voice clips in Sonic CD, you would find that Sega has gone through 5 voice actors for Sonic.
 That's a lot compared to others.

-Dante of Devil May Cry has had three voice actors, four if you count the one in the Japanese version of the anime.
-Only between games 3 and 4 did his voice actor (who, incidentally, is also his Ink Suit Actor) remain the same.
+Dante has had three voice actors, four if you count the one in the Japanese version of the anime.
+Only between games 3 and 4 did his voice actor (who, incidentally, is also his Ink-Suit Actor) remain the same.

-The same could be said of every recurring character excluding Lady (who has kept Kari Wahlgren as her voice actress since 3).
-The aforementioned Dante example is muddled further if one considers Dante's Special Guest appearance in the PS2 version of Viewtiful Joe.
-Although it came out a year after Devil May Cry 2 (where he was voiced by Matthew Kaminsky), Dante is instead voiced by his Devil May Cry voice actor (Drew Coombs).
+The same could be said of every recurring character excluding Lady (who has kept Kari Wahlgren as her voice actress since 3, though she too had a different voice in The Animated Series).
+The aforementioned Dante example is muddled further if one considers Dante's Special Guest appearance in the PlayStation 2 version of Viewtiful Joe.
+Although it came out a year after Devil May Cry 2 (where he was voiced by Matthew Kaminsky), Dante is instead voiced by his DMC1 voice actor (Drew Coombs).
 Thus, the voice actor progression went from Drew Coombs, to Matthew Kaminsky, then back to Drew Coombs, and then finally to Reuben Langdon, who has stayed as Dante's voice since the third game.

 Goodson even voiced him in a ten-second cameo appearance in Soul Nomad & the World Eaters where Laharl wasn't even seen.
 It doesn't help that she voices another kid character with the same voice she uses for Laharl.